An Overview of APC’s All Natural Sealers

 Are you wondering which American Paint Company sealer will work best for your furniture painting project?
 In this post, you’ll discover the three different types of All-Natural sealers offered by American Paint Company to help you protect your furniture and give it a nice professional finish.
 But not only will you learn which APC sealers will work best for your specific project, but how it will hold up over the long term.
 Here is an overview of APC’s all natural sealers.

 Each of the American Paint Company sealers have a unique purpose.
 Review the infographic below to discover which all natural sealer you will choose for your next furniture paint project.

 Summary of American Paint Company’s Sealers

-If you’re painting fine furniture such as a china cabinet, hutch, or other furniture show pieces, then it’s recommended to use American Paint Company’s popular Antiquing Wax, it comes in 4 colors but alternatively, APC offers a durable liquid sealer for projects that will see more use such as your dining room table, bar stools, or kitchen cupboards.
+If you’re painting fine furniture such as a china cabinet, hutch, or other furniture show pieces, then it’s recommended to use American Paint Company’s popular Antiquing Wax.
+Alternatively, APC offers a durable liquid sealer for projects that will get heavier traffic such as your dining room table, bar stools, or kitchen cupboards.

 There are several advantages and differences to all of the sealers offered from American Paint Company.
 Read on to discover the benefits and advantages to using each one.

 Clear Vintage Antiquing Wax